 - Preheat your oven to 350 F. Spray your baking dish with non-stick spray.

-- Cook your macaroni noodles in boiling water.
-I usually boil mine until they’re a little more than al dente.
+- Cook your macaroni noodles according to package directions, until al dente.

-- Pour the macaroni mixture into the baking dish.
-Cover and let cook in the oven for at least a half hour.
+- Pour the mixture into the baking dish.
+Cover and let cook in the oven for at least half an hour.
 The longer you leave it in the oven, the crispier everything will get.